Fedaian Organisation (Minority): History

-The sixth conference of the organization, held in January 1997, changed the name of the organization from "Organization of People's Fedaian Guerrillas (Minority)" to "Organization of Fedaian (Minority)".
-The sixth conference removed the words "guerrilla" and "people", which belonged to a past era of the organization's struggle, from the name of the organization.
+The sixth conference of the organization, held in January 1997, changed the name of the organization from "Organization of People's Fadaian Guerrillas (Minority)" to "Organization of Fadaian (Minority)", removing the words "guerrilla" and "people", which they recognized as belonging to a past era of the socialist struggle.
 The organization's seventh conference, held in August 1999, removed the "People's Democratic Republic" from the organization's program and replaced it with a "Council Government of Workers and Toilers."